Introduction: The Question of Control

 Economic perspectives:

-• The 'multistakeholder model' is partially perceived as being primarily oriented towards commercial interests
+- The 'multistakeholder model' is sometimes seen as driven primarily by commercial interests

-Empirical example: Argentina's distancing from the GDC in October 2024 illustrates reservations in the Global South.
-[14] Various states express concerns about frameworks that are perceived as solidifying existing structures.
+A telling example: Argentina's break with the GDC in October 2024 illustrates the reservations in the Global South.
+[14] A number of states worry that such frameworks simply cement the existing order.

 Part 2: Technical Foundations

-Part 1 demonstrated: On each of the four layers, there are different actors with varying degrees of power – from US tech corporations building submarine cables to geopolitical negotiations at the United Nations.
+Part 1 showed that on each of the four layers, different actors hold differing degrees of power, from US tech corporations laying submarine cables to geopolitical negotiations at the United Nations.

-Part 2 now explains the technical foundations: How are devices addressed?
+Part 2 now explains those foundations: how are devices addressed?
 How does a data packet find its way through the network?
-What does net neutrality mean in concrete terms?
+And what does net neutrality actually mean in practice?

 Addressing and Identity

-To understand the power struggles, we need a solid grasp of the technical foundations.
+To make sense of the power struggles, we first need a solid grasp of the technical foundations.

 What is an IP address?

-An IP address is the fundamental 'postal address' for every device on the internet.
-Crucial to this is the distinction between:
+An IP address is the basic 'postal address' for every device on the internet.
+The crucial distinction here is between:

 Public IP Addresses